-Additional Research Requirements for Students in the Clinical Program a) Presented 3 papers/posters at a scientific meeting (e.g., APA, SBM, SRCD, ABCT) as a first author during their graduate training.
+Upon entering the Clinical Psychology program, students must complete and receive a score of at least 80% on the IRB-required CITI course for human subject research.
+This a) Presented 3 papers/posters at a scientific meeting (e.g., APA, SBM, SRCD, ABCT) as a first author during their graduate training.

-By the time of application for clinical internships (usually the fall of the 4th or 5th year), students also must have either:
+By the time of application for clinical internships (usually the fall of the 4th or 5th year), students must have either: